 “Art-making is learned by immersion.” – Jane Hirschfeld

-Green Writers Press is a publishing house, a small press, located in rural Vermont, with a mission to help spread a message of hope and renewal through the words and images we publish and to help foster a sustainable environment.
+Green Writers Press is a publishing house located in rural Vermont with a mission to help spread a message of hope and renewal through the words and images we publish, and to help foster a sustainable environment.
 We hope to share beautiful words and art with the world, and we’d love it if you would accompany us on this journey.

-We use Submittable now (with absolutely no charge except for the occasional cash award contest).
-We will look at poetry, fiction, short story collections, environmental essays, children’s picture books, artwork, and photography.
+We use Submittable now (with no charge except for the occasional contest).
+We will look at poetry, fiction, short story collections, environmental essay collections, middle-grade, and YA/teen fiction, artwork, and photography.
 We are very interested in hearing from readers, writers, and artists.
-Since we are a small organization, and so swamped with inquiries, we don’t want you to feel lost if we don’t get right back to you!
-We value everyone’s contributions, big and small.
-Here is the link.
+Since we are a small organization and so swamped with inquiries, we don‘t want you to feel lost if we don’t get right back to you!
+We value everyone‘s contributions, big and small.

-We also have a new imprint called Green Place Books that curates books that tell literary and compelling stories with a focus on writing about place—these books are more personal stories/memoir and biographies.
+We also have an imprint called Green Place Books that curates books that tell literary and compelling stories with a focus on writing about place—these books are more personal stories/memoir, spirituality, education, caring for our elders, and biographies.
+If you want to designate your book for GPB, mention that in your cover letter.

-Our annual Howard Frank Mosher Book Prize in Fiction is a publication prize is for a novelist or short story writer from Vermont, or one who writes about Vermont and/or the themes that resonate so well with Howard’s work: love, friendship, forgiveness, nature, Vermont, solitude, that are part of Howard ‘s literary legacy.
+Our Howard Frank Mosher Book Prize in Fiction is a publication prize for a novelist or short story writer from Vermont or one who writes about Vermont and/or the themes that resonate so well with Howard’s work: love, friendship, forgiveness, nature, Vermont, solitude, that are part of Howard’s literary legacy.
+Vermont residency is not required.
+Submissions are closed at this time until we have sufficient funding to run the prize.

 Our themes revolve around the environment and doing something to save it from greed and destruction.
-We like dystopian novels, fantasy (Polly and the One and Only World by Don Bredes), literary fiction about intense personal subjects (Hidden View by Brett Stanciu), humor (as exemplified by the work of retired environmental studies professor, Brian Adams, Love in the Time of Climate Change), science (check out While Glaciers Slept: Being Human in a Time of Climate Change), and, most of all, we like good writing.
+We like dystopian novels, fantasy (Polly and the One and Only World by Don Bredes), literary fiction about intensely personal subjects (Hidden View by Brett Stanciu), humor (as exemplified by the work of retired environmental studies professor, Brian Adams, Love in the Time of Climate Change) and (The Full Vermonty), science (check out While Glaciers Slept: Being Human in a Time of Climate Change), and, most of all, we like good writing.

 You can read about our freelance editors on our website and we have the best interns on the planet.
 We march, we grow our own food, we care about social and migrant justice, we want to live with the smallest carbon footprint possible, we went to Standing Rock and stand with the Native American water protectors, we care deeply about the environment and the fate of Mother Earth.
 Oh, and we love to read and most of our editors are also working writers!

-Please join us, as reader, writers, activist, artist . . .
+Please join us, as readers, writers, activists, artists . . .

 We look forward to reading your work!